Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Algorithm Design and Performance Analysis

+To mitigate regret, we make the following two observations.
+First, if the value of $\Delta_m$ for one SBS significantly exceeds that of others, it is likely that the SBS remains optimal even as $\mathcal{N}_m$ changes.
+Second, if WD $n$ is processed late in the sequence, then the subsequent changes in $\mathcal{N}_m$ are limited.
+This implies that the variation of $\Delta_m$ is also limited, thereby reducing the risk of regret.

+Based on these observations, we prioritize WDs for which the values of $\Delta_m$ differ most distinctly.
+To quantify this, we define the kurtosis of WD $n$ as:

+A lower $\kappa_n$ indicates that $\Delta_m$ values are more uniform across SBSs, implying higher uncertainty in SBS selection.
+Hence, in each step, we select the WD with the largest $\kappa_n$, thereby deferring those with higher risk of regret.

-The complete algorithm is summarized in Algorithm \ref{alg:association}, where $\mathcal{N}_r$ denotes the set of WDs to be processed.
-Let $K = \max_m K_m$ be the maximum number of RBs in all BSs.
-Based on the result in the previous subsection, the time complexity of line $3$ is $O(MNK)$ or $O(MNK^2)$, depending on whether the utility function is concave.
-Since the time complexity of the loop in line $4$-$9$ is only $O(NM)$, the time complexity of the whole algorithm is $O(MN^2K)$ for concave utility functions and $O(MN^2K^2)$ for general utility functions.
+The overall procedure is outlined in Algorithm \ref{alg:association}, where $\mathcal{N}_r$ denotes the set of WDs to be processed.
+Let $K = \max_m K_m$ be the maximum number of RBs in all SBSs.
+Based on the result in the previous subsection, calculating the optimal RB allocation in line $3$ has a time complexity of $O(MNK)$ for concave utility functions and $O(MNK^2)$ for general ones.
+The time complexity of user selection and update process in line $4$-$9$ is $O(NM)$.
+Thus, the total time complexity of Algorithm \ref{alg:association} is $O(MN^2K)$ for concave utility functions and $O(MN^2K^2)$ for general utility functions.